MohidFarhan/MohidFarhan.github.io/_posts/2025-10-26-Unification-of-General-Relativity-and-Cosmology.md

 \end{bmatrix}
 $$

 which you can treat as a baseline metric tensor for spacetime illustrations.
-The method of determining distance for any metric $g_{\mu\nu}$ has already been discussed in blog 5.
+The method of determining distance for any metric $$g_{\mu\nu}$$ has already been discussed in blog 5.
 This particular metric has the mostly positive convention, meaning that all space-related components are written with positive signs and time has a negative sign.
 This distinction is important in order to distinguish between time and space, mathematically.
 Similarly, one can also follow a mostly negative convention where the signs are inverted, but the mathematics remains the same.

 Following the assumptions, the most obvious choice of shape would be a flat universe.